 My father knew the March on Washington would be historic, so he organized a busload of fellow clergy leaders to go from where we lived in Toledo to the nation’s capital.
 As the day approached, news reports quoted the FBI’s J. Edgar Hoover saying, “Violence is expected: some of you will be shot and killed.”

-My dad rewrote his will and made sure his life insurance was paid up.
-Then he drove my mom, two brothers and me to the Shenandoah Valley to stay with our grandparents.
+My dad rewrote his will and ensured his life insurance was paid up.
+Then he drove my mom, two brothers, and me to the Shenandoah Valley to stay with our grandparents.
 When he said goodbye to us that day, he fully understood that he might not ever see any of us again.

 My dad stood 20 feet from the stage.
 He vividly remembered that when King walked to the podium, "You could hear a pin drop – even with 250,000 people.
-As he reached his I have a dream crescendo, the stirring in the crowd was like a giant thunderstorm that rolled through everyone.
+As he reached his I Have a Dream crescendo, the crowd stirred like a giant thunderstorm that rolled through everyone.
 It took several seconds for that thunderous noise to reach the front and the stage.
 When King let loose, that crowd went wild."

 But the little boy in me who’s now a man still wonders...

 How could a husband leave his wife and small sons knowing he might never come back?

 While I believe that we can and must continue to change the world through hard work, I’m not that passionate.
 I could never say to my partner, “I may never see you again,” and walk out the door.